adrhill/BrowserMacros.jl/README.md

 @dgg "!scholar Julia - A Fresh Approach to Numerical Computing"
 ```

-## How it works
+## How does it work?
 BrowserMacros constructs URLs and opens them using [DefaultApplication.jl](https://github.com/tpapp/DefaultApplication.jl).
-For `@wwwhich`, this currently requires looking up modules in the Registry to find the matching GitHub repository.
+For `@wwwhich`, we make use of `Base.which` and look up modules in the Registry to find matching GitHub repositories.

-## Todo
+## To-Do
-- [ ] Support for GitLab, SourceHut & Co.
+We would love to support packages hosted on GitLab, SourceHut & Co.

 Contributions are very welcome!